-131. An internationally recognised researcher of the respective specialisation who holds a doctoral degree or equivalent qualification and does not have a conflict of interests upon performing the task can be appointed as an opponent or peer reviewer of a doctoral thesis.
-An opponent or a peer reviewer is considered to have a conflict of interests if they are connected persons to the doctoral candidate or the supervisor for the purposes of the Anti-corruption Act, have or have had a supervision relationship, or have published or submitted for publication joint publications or participated in a joint research project within the last ten years.
-At least one of the opponents of a doctoral thesis must be from outside Estonia, unless the rector decides otherwise based on a proposal of the council.
-A peer reviewer of the doctoral thesis can also be an opponent of the doctoral thesis.
+- 131. An internationally recognised researcher of the respective specialisation who holds a doctoral degree or equivalent qualification and does not have a conflict of interests upon performing the task can be appointed as an opponent or peer reviewer of a doctoral thesis.
+At least one of the opponents of a doctoral thesis must be from outside Estonia.
+On the proposal of the council and by the decision of the vice rector for research, all opponents may be from Estonia but not from the University of Tartu.
+A peer reviewer may also be an opponent of the doctoral thesis. [effective as of 1 March 2024] - 1311.
+An opponent and a peer reviewer are considered to have a conflict of interests if they are connected persons to the doctoral candidate or the supervisor for the purposes of the Anti-corruption Act, have or have had a supervision relationship, or have published or submitted for publication joint publications or participated in a joint research project within the last eight years.
+In justified cases, the council may grant exceptions. [effective as of 1 March 2024]